danielloader/markdown-toolkit/README.md

 * Generation of markdown with python to create documents or fragments of documents.
 * Injection of static text, file contents, or dynamically generated markdown into existing documents.

+**WARNING**: _This library hasn't reached API stability, when it does it'll be bumped to version `1.0.0`.
+Until then, make sure you pin your library versions._

 Documentation can be found at the [project documentation](https://danielloader.github.io/markdown-toolkit) site.